 Ease of use: Look for a system that’s user-friendly and allows you to easily upload product photos from a mobile device or iPad to your POS and catalogue them with descriptions.
 This makes it easy to identify and search for products in your inventory library and simple to expand your product line.

 SKU generation: Systems that auto-generate SKUs help you catalogue new inventory when you add a new item variation or create a barcode label.
 Auto-generating SKUs can help reduce costs and improve the accuracy of your data so you can ensure individual inventory is meeting your business objectives.

-Integrations: Your system should offer easy integration with the other tools you may use, such as staff rostering, loyalty programs and accounting software.
+Integrations: Your system should offer easy integration with the other tools you may use, such as staff scheduling, loyalty programs and accounting software.
 The software should also offer a variety of delivery options, such as in-store pickup, that can help you boost sales with local customers.

-Overall, your inventory management software should allow you to easily create a centralised hub from which to operate your business for greater visibility and control.
+Overall, your inventory management software should allow you to easily create a centralized hub from which to operate your business for greater visibility and control.
 As your business grows, your multichannel inventory management software should scale with you, offering efficient methods to sell across platforms and channels.